jaska45/LocWorldWide43/README.md

 [Soluling localization tool](https://www.soluling.com/) is used in all above samples.

-Hope to see you in LocWorldWide 43!
+Hope to see you in LocWorldWide 43 on January 27-28 2020!